ljw1004/csharpspec/csharp/expressions.md

 ## Boolean expressions

-A *boolean-expression* is an expression that yields a result of type `bool`; either directly or through application of `operator true` in certain contexts as specified in the following.
+A *boolean_expression* is an expression that yields a result of type `bool`; either directly or through application of `operator true` in certain contexts as specified in the following.

 ```antlr
 boolean_expression